PranaySingh13/PranaySingh13/README.md

 - 🌱 I’m currently learning and upgrading Data Structures and Algorothms.
 - 🤔 I’m looking for help with AWS/Azure.
 - 🥅 2022 Goals: Learn more about React,AWS and DevOps.
-- ⚡ Fun fact: Traveller and Fitness Enthusiasts
+- ⚡ Fun fact: Traveller and Fitness Enthusiast
   <br>

 ### Connect with me: